Please review the Managed Instances operations guide for instructions.

 - Outbound network access: The Sourcegraph deployment will have unfettered egress TCP/ICMP access, and customers will need to allow the Sourcegraph deployment to contact their code host.
 This can be done by having their code-host be publicly accessible, or by allowing the static IP of the Sourcegraph deployment to access their code host.

 - Web Application Firewall (WAF) protections: All managed instances are proxied through Cloudflare and leverage security features such as rate limiting and the Cloudflare WAF.

 Access can be requested in #it-tech-ops WITH manager approval.

 Each managed instance is created in an isolated GCP project, with exclusive resources.

 Metrics are visible to Sourcegraph employees with access in a centralized GCP metrics scoping project project.
 All metrics can be seen in scoped projects dashboard.

 Every customer managed instance has alerts configured:

-- uptime check - version v1.0 configured in dedicated GCP managed instance project
+- cloud provider-managed uptime check is configured in dedicated GCP managed instance project

-- instance performance metric alerts configured in scoped project for all managed instances
+- instance performance metrics alerts are configured in the scoped project for all managed instances

 When alert is closed via incident resolution, post-mortem actions has to be assigned and performed.